NEST17: Participants announced!

-The professional development programme N.E.S.T: New Emerging Street Talent has come about through an innovative partnership between ISACS and Spraoi Waterford and is curated by Simon Thomson this year.
+The professional development programme N.E.S.T: New Emerging Street Talent has come about through an innovative partnership between ISACS and Spraoi Waterford with mentorship by Simon Thompson this year.
 ISACS gratefully acknowledges the support for NEST from the Arts Council of Ireland.

 What's on at Spraoi this year?